-Succulents are an invaluable plant, because they are beautiful and nearly indestructible.
+Succulents are invaluable plants because they are beautiful and nearly indestructible.
 Succulents are water-retaining and are adapted to arid climates and soil conditions.
 High temperatures and low precipitation have forced these plants to store water in their leaves, stems, and roots.
 This adaptive mechanism has resulted in an incredible variety of different leaf forms and plant shapes.

-Some of the best known succulents are cacti, which are a unique subgroup that has evolved into many different species.
-The Succulents also includes some well known plants such as Aloe and Agave.
+Some of the best-known succulents are cacti, which are a unique subgroup that has evolved into many different species.
+The succulents also include some well-known plants such as Aloe and Agave.
 No matter which succulent you are growing, however, their requirements are very similar.

 Size and Placement

 Place the largest, most dramatic succulents first and the smaller ones around them.
 Remember, many succulents can not be cut to a lower height after they have grown.
 When placing plants, think about how tall the plant will get in the location.

 Why are some succulents smaller and more expensive than the larger succulents?

 The smaller succulents generally grow slower than the faster-growing plants; thus, they are often older.

-Succulents can handle the cold as well as the heat.
-Just like the desert which can have cold nights, a succulent can live in temperatures down to even 40 degrees F (5 degrees C).
+Succulents can handle the cold as well as heat.
+Just like the desert, which can have cold nights, a succulent can live in temperatures down to even 40 degrees F (5 degrees C).

-Succulents prefer light such as in the open garden or in a south-facing window.
-Some species will scorch if exposed to direct sunlight and the leaves will change to a brown or white as the tissues are destroyed.
+Succulents prefer light, such as in the open garden or a south-facing window.
+Some species will scorch if exposed to direct sunlight, and the leaves will change to a brown or white as the tissues are destroyed.
 Watch the leaves as an indication of if the sun exposure is correct.
 A succulent without enough light, however, will begin to stretch with an elongated stem.
 If this happens, provide better light and prune your succulent back to its original shape.